 This simple pork and black fungus mince recipe is one of the those pure home comfort foods.
 It is flavoured with traditional Chinese sauces that give it a salty and sweet taste that pairs perfectly with white jasmine rice.
 The recipe is super cheap and easy which is great for a weekday family dinner or prep meals.

 This dish is easily the most popular “go to” meal at home.
 It is my ultimate comfort food and I would be happy to have it everyday of the week.
-Steph on the other hand would most likely disapprove.

-This recipe was inspired by a Vietnamese home dish my mother made.
+This recipe was inspired by a Vietnamese home dish my mother makes.
 One day I began making the dish and didn’t realise I had ran out of fish sauce.
 So, I substituted it with Chinese ingredients.
 It took a few attempts to get the ratios right but in the end it turned out great.
 Now, it is one of my favourite things to eat.
-I promise this one is easy and so delicious that you wont regret it.
+I promise this one is easy and so delicious that you won’t regret it.

 My Tips for Success